 Edinburgh International Book Festival

-The Edinburgh International Book Festival is one of the world’s best-known book festivals.
+The Edinburgh International Book Festival is one of the world’s best-known book festivals and one of the most significant events in the literary world.
 Edinburgh is the world’s first City of Literature, and the publishing, arts and culture worlds are celebrating.
 Nobel Prize winners, prime ministers, and typically reclusive authors are all regulars at the festival.
 The overall atmosphere of the Edinburgh Book Festival is very relaxed.
-It’s a valuable experience to have a couple of rounds of chats with authors at book signings, to share your thoughts and to find out what’s going on with the authors afterwards.
+It’s a valuable experience to have a couple of rounds of chats with authors at book signings, share your thoughts, and find out what’s going on with the authors afterwards.

-Things to do in Edinburgh: Shopping
+Fun Things to Do in Edinburgh

 Princes Street